 It's easy to read on any device with wifi, saving on paper and carbon.
-To receive it by email instead of post, visit https://camcit.co/opendooremail
+To receive it by email instead of by post, visit https://camcit.co/opendooremail

-A Residents' Open Door Editorial Panel helps to edit the content of every edition.
+A Residents' Editorial Panel meets to help edit the content of every Open Door edition.
 They ensure that Open Door continues to reflect residents' needs and interests.
 To get involved, please email opendoor@cambridge.gov.uk